Please contact our progamme coordinator

 Regional and Theoretical Foci

-Anthropology in Heidelberg offers a wide spectrum of theoretical fields with the core areas Ritual and Performance, Medical Anthropology, Media Anthropology, Political Ecology (environment) and Nature-Culture relations.
-Furhter foci are Intercultural Ethics, Migration and Urban Anthropology, Transcultural Studies, Social Structures, Gender, and the Anthropology of Aging.
-Regional specializations include South Asia, South East Asia and Oceania.
-There exist numerous possibilities to learn other European and Non-European languages.
-The Institute of Anthropology offers introductory courses in Thai, Bahasa Indonesia and Tok Pisin while the South Asia Institute offers numerous South Asian languages.
+The Institute of Anthropology in Heidelberg offers a wide range of theoretical fields with the core areas Ritual and Performance, Political Ecology (Environmental Anthropology), Social Structures, and Nature-Culture relations.
+Further foci are Intercultural Ethics, Transcultural Studies, Gender, Mobility, and Research on the Anthropocene.
+The researchers specialize in Mainland and Insular Southeast Asia.
+The Institute of Anthropology offers language courses in Thai and Bahasa Indonesia for Anthropologists, while the South Asia Institute offers numerous South Asian languages.
 There exist manifold possibilities to learn other European and Non-European languages at Heidelberg University.

 International students must apply through the International Relations Office.
 Further details and information about international applications can only be given by the International Relations Office.